fmoura/index-server/README.md

 ### Presentation Tier

-The presentation tier is represented by [`IndexHandler`](internal/handler/index.go) at `handlers` package.
+The presentation tier is represented by [`IndexHandler`](internal/handler/index.go) at `handler` package.
 It is responsible for handling the HTTP requests and calling the `IndexService` to fulfill the request, and give well formatted *json* responses

 ### Business Logic Tier